 Chief Operating Officer

 In early 2017 Kulraj officially joined the team and brings a wealth of digital experience with him as he’s previously held senior digital marketing positions in companies including BSkyB and Com Hem based in Sweden.
 Kulraj spotted the unique service Adam and the team were building and wanted to be a part of it.
-So much so he’s left the corporate world to concentrate full time on growing Trade Classics Auction Rooms in line with its 3 year / £5 million strategy to be the largest and most respected UK auction service for vintage and classic cars.
+So much so he’s left the corporate world to concentrate full time on growing Trade Classics Auction Rooms in line with its targets to be the largest and most respected UK auction service for vintage and classic cars.